 Moving to Montreal

-Video gaming and aerospace continue to be huge industries in the city, and film, finance, world affairs and commerce are also well-represented.
+Video games and aerospace continue to be huge industries in the city, and film, finance, world affairs and commerce are also well-represented.
 International firms are aplenty in the city but, again, employment opportunities will be limited for candidates unable to speak French.

 Otherwise, expats moving to Montreal will find that one of the most difficult elements to adapt to is its frigid winters.
-Summer can be hot, humid and generally pleasant, but from December to March temperatures can hover well below freezing and snow, sleet, rain and ice make regular appearances.
+Summer can be hot, humid and generally pleasant, but from December to March temperatures can hover well below freezing, and snow, sleet, rain and ice make regular appearances.

 The good news is that the city’s underground metro, which has been cited as an attraction in itself, is warm and incredibly comprehensive.
 It links up even some of Montreal’s far-flung suburbs with its central backbone.
 Expats won't necessarily need a car, and the chances are that if they do choose to purchase a vehicle, they will have to deal with the infuriating traffic congestion that characterises life in an island city.

 On the whole, expats moving to Montreal may find that the distinctly Quebecois brand takes time to get used to.
 Once they attempt to do so, they can look forward to a rich life in one of Canada’s most interesting regions.